British Rail Class 331: Description

 The units are designed with a projected lifespan of 35 years and it is planned they will operate beyond 2050 with maintenance and refurbishment.
 Other features included are digital seat reservation system – however these are to future-proof the train and Northern do not envisage using these on many, if any routes.
-Although the vast majority of services will operate as three or four-car formations, some three-car units will be doubled up to form six-car services.
+Although the vast majority of services will operate as three or four-car formations, some three-car units are doubled up to form six-car services.
 As a result, they are fitted with Automatic Selective Door Operation (ASDO) for use on routes where station platform lengths are not sufficient to fully accommodate the train.
 This ASDO is linked to an automated system which informs the passengers through both announcements and the passenger information screens located in each saloon.